-Our board of directors has the following committees: an audit committee and a compensation committee.
-Upon the closing of this offering, our board will also have a nominating and corporate governance committee.
+Our board of directors has the following committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
 The composition and responsibilities of each committee are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board.